atomiclaboratory/systems_immunology_course_2024/README.md

 ## Learner-Centered Objectives 🎯
 Upon completing this course, you will be empowered to:
-1. Navigate the principles of immunology and its dynamic response to pathogens. 🧬
-2. Apply systems immunology approaches and computational tools to decode complex immune mechanisms. 💻
+1. Apply systems immunology approaches and computational tools to decode complex immune mechanisms. 💻
-3. Evaluate the transformative impact of systems vaccinology on vaccine development. 💉
+2. Evaluate the transformative impact of systems vaccinology on vaccine evaluation. 💉
-4. Engage with and contribute to current scientific discussions, shaping the future of immunological research. 🌐
+3. Engage with and contribute to current scientific discussions, shaping the future of immunological research. 🌐

 ## Navigating Your Success 🛤️
 - **Journal Club Presentations (50%):** Showcase your analytical prowess by dissecting recent scientific literature. 📑